vdbrink/vdbrink.github.io/projects/automate_christmas_decorations.md

 The number of these socket models are limited.
 If you have a suggestion for a Zigbee outdoor socket, please let me know!

-* Nous outdoor Zigbee EU power socket has two ports, where each socket can be controlled individual and has power consumption measurements.
+* An outdoor Zigbee EU power socket with two ports, where each socket can be controlled individual, and it has power consumption measurements.

-  {{imgBasket}}<a href="https://www.amazon.de/dp/B0CN8FDSKP" target="_blank">Zigbee dual port power outdoor socket with power measurement - Nous (Amazon.de)
+  {{imgBasket}}<a href="../buy/smart_home_best_buy_tips#outdoor-socket" target="_blank">Zigbee dual port power outdoor socket with power measurement - Nous.

   <img src="../buy/images_zigbee/outdoor_socket_A4Z.jpg" alt="Nous A4Z ZigBee Outdoor Smart Socket" height="150px" /></a>